What are hairballs?

 What causes cats to cough up hairballs?

-Any cat owner will have observed their cat spending countless hours grooming itself.
+Any cat owner will have watched their cat spending countless hours grooming itself.
 When the cat does this, loose hairs are ingested.
 More often than not, the hairs pass through the digestive system and are passed out in the faeces.

 Sometimes excessive amounts of hair accumulate in the stomach which can't be passed through into the faeces, causing irritation.
 Your cat will gag and cough and eventually vomit up a sausage shaped hairball.
 Long-haired breeds are more likely to develop hairballs than shorthaired ones, also cats who groom excessively are more prone, but they can occur in any cat.
 Spring can make the problem worse due to increased shedding.